cppservergit/cppserver-docs/security-model.md

 ![api-definition](https://github.com/cppservergit/cppserver-docs/assets/126841556/b32159dd-01ca-4c3e-bd13-de0d0c82c6e0)

-The CPPServer process reads on startup a configuration file /etc/cppserver/config.json where the microservices definitions are stored, it will parse this file once and then will start listening to requests, that should map some of the services defined in config.json, in this file, each service will define its properties, like path, C++ function to execute, SQL to execute and also some security constraints, or lack of security if required!
-This config.json file is central to the operation of CPPServer, here is where the no-code, declarative part of the CPPServer approach resides.
+The CPPServer process reads on startup a configuration file /etc/cppserver/config.json where the microservices definitions are stored, it will parse this file once and then it will start listening to requests that should map some of the services defined in config.json, in this file, each service will define its properties, like path, C++ function to execute, SQL to execute and also some security constraints, or lack of security if required!
+This config.json file is central to the operation of CPPServer, here is where the no-code declarative part of the CPPServer approach resides.

 So let´s review what happens when a request arrives.